 If your submission is approved, it will be assigned to an editor.
 Because most of our readers are business executives, we work with authors to ensure that research-based articles with complex technical ideas have the greatest possible influence on actual management practice.
 We work collaboratively, but we do edit and rewrite substantially in order to reach our primary audience.

-Although scholars often do, we do not identify references by date and author’s last name in parentheses in the text, with a bibliography at the end of the article.
+Although scholarly publications often do, we do not identify references by date and author’s last name in parentheses in the text, followed by a bibliography at the end of the article.
 Instead, we ask that authors place in the text superscripted numbers that refer to a list of endnotes assembled at the end of the article.
-These endnotes should be presented in our style.
+These endnotes should be presented in our style (see samples below).

 Each enumerated endnote may contain several related items.
 It may be possible to group several citations or explanatory notes that occur in a single paragraph under one number.

-We use “The Chicago Manual of Style” (CMS), 16th ed., as our guide for endnotes, but because we adhere to the “Associated Press Stylebook” for everything other than endnotes, there are some exceptions:
+We always use the latest version of “The Chicago Manual of Style” (CMS) as our guide for endnotes, but because we adhere to the “Associated Press Stylebook” for everything other than endnotes, there are some exceptions:

-Do not spell out the first name of authors in endnotes.
+Do not spell out the first names of authors in endnotes.